nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.jsf. numberOfConversationsInSession`

-**Since Nuxeo 5.7.2**

-Since Nuxeo 5.7.2, Parameter to control the number of conversation states that are saved in session.
+Parameter to control the number of conversation states that are saved in session.
 Each conversation holds a number of view states that is defined by `nuxeo.jsf.numberOfViewsInSession`

 **Default Value**